-Name:

-NSID and student number:

-Date and lab section time:
+Name: NSID and student number: Date and lab section time: TAs' names:

-TAs' names:

-Please hand in this lab to your TAs at the end of the lab period.

 This lab will take the full amount of lab time to complete.
 This lab and the second geological structures lab will be on the lab final and students often struggle with this material.
 Read the lab and overview section online in advance so you can make best use of your time in lab.